alteryx/featuretools/docs/source/index.rst

 Understanding Feature Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+In general, Featuretools references generated features through the feature name.
+In order to make features easier to understand, Featuretools offers two additional tools, :func:`featuretools.graph_feature` and :func:`featuretools.describe_feature`, to help explain what a feature is and the steps Featuretools took to generate it. [let's look at this example feature]

 .. ipython:: python
-    :suppress:

-    features = {f.get_name(): f for f in features_defs}

-In general, Featuretools references generated features through the feature name.
-In order to make features easier to understand, Featuretools offers two additional tools, :func:`featuretools.graph_feature` and :func:`featuretools.describe_feature`, to help explain what a feature is and the steps Featuretools took to generate it.
+    feature = features_defs[18]
+    feature

 Feature lineage graphs
 """"""""""""""""""""""